Portable Underwater Breathing Device

 The Nomad portable underwater breathing device is like the Nomad Mini but deeper.
 It's like scuba diving but simpler.
 It's the perfect in-between for any diver.
 Purchase yours today.

 Scuba diving is an exciting hobby, but sometimes the training can overwhelm individuals at the start.

 Diving with a BLU3 underwater breathing device still requires training, and SCUBA certification is always encouraged as well.
-Learning to dive with Nemo is recommended because the gear involved is more of a stepping stone between snorkeling and SCUBA, so it is not as overwhelming for new divers.
+Learning to dive with Nomad Mini is recommended because the gear involved is more of a stepping stone between snorkeling and SCUBA, so it is not as overwhelming for new divers.
 BLU3 provides users with multiple opportunities to learn depending on their needs in the form of a completely self-paced free online dive training course and fun-filled guided tours.